kwahoo2/freecad-motor-driver/README_EN.md

 `make`

-* Download [Ondsel ES](https://github.com/Ondsel-Development/FreeCAD/releases) (FreeCAD version with unified assembly workbench implemented) and execute it.
+* Download [FreeCAD weekly build](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds) or [Ondsel ES](https://github.com/Ondsel-Development/FreeCAD/releases) and execute it.
-After starting, paste the contents of the `motor-observer.py` script into the Python console and **then** open the `deltarobot-example.FCStd` example.
+After starting, paste the contents of the `motor-observer.py` script into the Python console and **then** open the `deltarobot-example.FCStd` or `3axis_robot.FCStd` example.
 Note: if you are running FreeCAD on a remote computer, adjust the line `default_remote = '192.168.1.23'` in the `motor-observer.py` script by entering the IP address of the Raspberry Pi there.
 You can also change the address after the script starts by typing `adr='192.168.XXX.XXX` in the interpreter.

 * Run the motor driver application on the Raspberry Pi (requires superuser rights due to GPIO access):

 `sudo ./udp-receiver`

-* Move the assembly with the mouse, after activating it by double-clicking on the `deltabot` assembly in the feature tree.
+* Move the assembly with the mouse, after activating it by double-clicking on the `deltabot` / `3axis_robot` assembly in the feature tree.
 In the Ondsel/FreeCAD report view, you should see something similar to:

 ```
 15:53:03  MotorObserver0 [True, 8.391769606205315]